department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA Research Plan.md

 ### Must have for participants

-* Are you eligible for/recieve VA healthcare, have active or past claims or recieve any benefits from the VA? (pass = yes)
+* Are you eligible for/recieve VA health care, have active or past claims or recieve any benefits from the VA? (pass = yes)
-    * If participants with healthcare, claims or benefits are too difficult to recruit for, then expand to having logged-in to va.gov within the last year.
+    * If participants with health care, claims or benefits are too difficult to recruit for, then expand to having logged-in to va.gov within the last year.

 ### Good to have for participants
 * At least one iOS mobile device owner